sujoys10/quillbot-assessment-ui-dev/README.md

 [Prototype](https://www.figma.com/proto/reE0SZpcntGfzQ5rUsOAPp/Exercise?node-id=116-3&starting-point-node-id=116%3A3&t=ERd62rKFUayEDGpv-1)

-You can use the design as a reference for desktop and try to make it pixel perfect.
+Please refer the design for desktop and ensure the output is pixel perfect.
 For mobile design, feel free to give it your own touch.
 We value a good user experience, so make sure the app is easy to use.

 ## Requirements